AlacrisIO/legicash-facts/invariants.md

 to model lower or upper limits to the delays involved.

-Payments within a single chain use the chain's regular mechanism: the consensus of the main chain, or the authoritative facilitator of the side chain.
+Payments within a single chain use the chain's regular mechanism: the consensus of the main chain, or the authoritative operator of the side chain.
 Payments across multiple chains require some variant of two-phase commit, with suitable timeouts in case one party fails to cooperate until the end.
 Dealing with a dishonest or otherwise failing party can lead to funds being locked